Cayman Islands sunset

 The piece is titled ‘Amphitrite, Siren of Sunset Reef’ named by way of a contest won by a fourteen-year-old girl who won a vacation to the islands for her entry.
 The statue was created by Canadian artist Simon Morris.
 Amphitrite was the queen of the seas in Greek mythology, married to Poseidon, the god of the waves.

-The unforgettable Seven Mile Beach on Grand Cayman Island
+The Iconic Seven Mile Beach on Grand Cayman Island

 Seven Mile Beach is one of Grand Cayman’s most popular tourist destinations, so it’s a stretch to include it on a list of odd attractions.
-Except that, despite its name, Seven Mile Beach is actually only 5.5 miles long.
-At length, there are plenty of uniquely calm, and uniquely scenic spots to throw open the beach towel and lather up!
+Despite its name, Seven Mile Beach is only 5.5 miles long.
+At length, there are plenty of uniquely calm, and uniquely scenic spots to lay down your beach towel and lather up!

 FEATURED IMAGE CREDIT: IRENE CONTI